LLNL/SoRa/README.md

   "prettyPrint" : true,         #Use SymPy to pretty print functions "errorfunc": "avgAbsErrorSquared", #Error function guides evolution
   "primitives" : ["add", "sub", #The primitives to make functions
                   "mul", "div", #out of.
-No defaults!
-                  "neg", "sqrt"],
+These are the defaults "neg", "sqrt"],
   "HallOfFame" : {              #Type of Hall Of Fame to use
         "type" : "pareto"